LBierkandt/graph-anno/README.md

 ## Installation

+Download the ZIP file and extract it to a directory of your choice (or clone the GraphAnno repository).

-In order to run GraphAnno you need:
+Then, in order to run GraphAnno you need:

 1. Ruby (you can do without on Windows)
   * (http://www.ruby-lang.org/; GraphAnno has been developed with version 2.0; but 1.9 should work, too)

-    install needed Rubygems with bundler (if necessary, run `gem install bundler` before):
+    install needed Rubygems with bundler
     1. navigate to the GraphAnno main directory
+    2. run `gem install bundler` if you haven't installed bundler already
-    2. run `bundle install`
+    3. run `bundle install`

   * For Windows there is a compiled version of the program for which you don't need Ruby.